GAMMAteam/AMORE_v2/README.md

 A reaction is an object class composed of:
 - .reactants: a list of the reactants
 - .prod_dict: a dictionary of the products with keys as the species and values as the stoichiometric coefficients
-- .rate_law: a string of the rate law function
+- .rate_law: a string of the rate law function or otherwise 'null' if using eval_rate_law
-- .eval_rate_law: the evaluated rate law (optional)
+- .eval_rate_law: a list of the evaluated rate laws for each condition, eg [eval1, eval2, eval3...]
+- .rate: set this to 1.
-- .rate: this is the relative rate and is as 1.
+- .rate_string: this is used for GECKO-A postprocessing to keep the format of the GECKO-A mechanism rate law by inputting it as a string
-- .rate_string: this is left blank
-- .multiplier: this is used in the algorithm but starts at one as the default
+- .multiplier: this is used in the algorithm but starts at one as the default, can be left blank

+Note: The AMORE 2.0 algorithm requires all rate constants to be evaluated at each condition.
+This can be done within the algorithm assuming that all 'rate_law' strings for each reaction in the mechanism can be evaluated, or they can be evaluated outside of the algorithm and input directly as 'eval_rate_law', the number of evaluated rate laws for each reaction must match the number of input conditions.
+If using 'eval_rate_law', input 'null' for the rate_law.
+Otherwise the AMORE algorithm will try to evaluate the rate_law.
+If not using eval_rate_laws, can put anything as a placeholder as they will be ignored as long as 'rate_law' is not 'null'.

+The user should create reactions using the following command:

+am.Reaction(reactants, prod_dict, rate_law, eval_rate_law, 1, rate_string)

+With a list of reactions, the user can create a mechanism using the following command:

+am.Mechanism(species_list, Reactions)

 Regardless of the oiginal format of the full mechanism, it must be converted to this format.
 The notebooks for isoprene and camphene demonstrate this for two different initial mechanism file types.

-Inputs to the algorithm:
+Inputs to the algorithm (in this order):
 - the mechanism in the above format
+- background_species: a list of species that will default as secondary reactants when calculating relative rates, we usually use HOx, NOx, Ox species, and any other inorganic reactants or small organic radicals
 - conditions: a list of dictionaries (one dictionary for each condition) containing meteorological parameters and species concentrations needed to calculate the relative rates of each reaction
-- background_species: a list of species that will default as secondary reactants when calculating relative rates, we usually use HOx, NOx, Ox species, and any other inorganic reactants or small organic radicals
 - settings: a mix of optional and required settings for the reduction to proceed, listed below

 Condition Formatting: